realgrm/toolbox-desktop-integration/README.md

 The manual process below will be used as the basis.

 ## Manual Process
-Searching, I found that the containers of the toolbox (podman) are in ~/.local/share/containers
+I found that the containers of the toolbox (podman) are in ~/.local/share/containers

 So I installed blender in the toolbox to do a test.
 I have verified that the destination locations are as follows: